awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

   ```
 + Your account or container instance IAM role must opt\-in to the `awsvpcTrunking` account setting\.
 This can be done in the following ways:
   + Any user can use the PutAccountSettingDefault API to opt\-in all IAM users and roles on an account
-  + A root user can use the PutAccountSetting API to opt\-in the IAM user or container instance role that will register the instance with the cluster
+  + A root user can use the PutAccountSetting API to opt\-in the or container instance role that will register the instance with the cluster
   + A container instance role can opt itself in when the PutAccountSetting API is run on an instance prior to it being registered with a cluster

   For more information, see [Account settings](ecs-account-settings.md)\.